 Good Beer Faucets The Bottom Line

 Good Beer Faucets is leading the way forward in terms of affordable craft beer in Tokyo and other bars could certainly learn a lot from it.
-The only disappointment is the lack of daily beer lists on the website and on their twitter feed.
-It would have been nice to see some more Japanese craft beers, such as from Minoh, Hitachino, and others, but then you can’t have it all.
-However, the cracking happy hour deal makes drinking some craft beer in one of the busiest parts of Tokyo cheaper than expected and for that alone, Good Beer Faucets is worth a visit.
-They also have free wifi and English menus with English speaking staff
+The cracking happy hour deal makes drinking some craft beer in one of the busiest parts of Tokyo cheaper than expected and for that alone, Good Beer Faucets is worth a visit.
+With prices that include tax, no table charge, English menus (along with English speaking staff) , it makes Good Beer Faucets an essential stop in Shibuya.
+They also have free wifi.

 Good Beer Faucets The Full Review